-Specifically, we will now consider a framework in which output is not intrinsically measured in payoff units.
-Instead, the counterparty produces "physical" outputs: for example, the counterparty may be a supplier that can produce different types of goods.
+Specifically, we will now consider a framework in which output is not directly measured in payoff units.
+Instead, the counterparty produces "physical" outputs, for example, the counterparty may be a supplier that can produce different types of goods.
 Contracts specify payment as a function of the physical output.
-The principal attaches some value to each possible physical output.
-These values matter for the principal's preferences, but they do not affect the counterparty's behavior.
-The principal's valuation of outputs is now an additional parameter in the model.
+The principal, in turn, derives some monetary value from each possible physical output.
+The principal's valuation of outputs is now an additional parameter in the model; it matters for the principal's preferences but is irrelevant to the counterparty's behavior.
 Here, Responsiveness will be sufficient to ensure that, no matter what this valuation is, a linear contract (one that pays proportionally to the principal's value) is optimal, and we will argue that Responsiveness is essentially necessary for this conclusion as well.

 Thus, for this section only, we consider a given nonempty set Z of physical outputs.
-We take Z to be finite, and we denote a typical element by z.
-A contract is now a function $w \in C^+(Z)$ .
-We take as given a nonempty-valued outcome correspondence $\Phi: C^+(Z) \rightrightarrows \Delta(Z)$ .
+We take Z to be finite (and endowed with the discrete metric), and we denote a typical element by z.
+A contract is now a function $w \in C^+(Z)$.
+We take as given a nonempty-valued outcome correspondence $\Phi: C^+(Z) \rightrightarrows \Delta(Z)$.